 The 2950 is identical to the 2900 except for:

 The 2900 can also be had with a bass trombone shank receiver as desired.
-This is the stock version we order.
+This is the version we usually order.
+It allows many more choices of mouthpieces.
+The 2950 includes bass trombone receiver as standard.